Enter Now

 Yes, buggies are allowed on the 5K course, and you will be required to complete separate entries for yourself and your child.
 This is for safety reasons so that we have a record of everyone who is out on the course, and to allow us to provide medals and giveaways for everyone that takes part.

-Can I take part in the 5K in a wheelchair?
+Can I take part with a Support Runner?

 How do I enter a team from a school or youth club into the 5K?